Is your sales team structure holding you back?

 • Burnout: Sales leaders are spending more time putting out fires than actually leading their teams.

-As time goes on, this will reduce profits, lower morale, and hinder your ability to grow.
+Over time, this will reduce profits, lower morale, and hinder your ability to grow.

 Structure with Integrity and Emotional Intelligence